-We'll keep you posted on developments from Liberty County.
+RFP bids are due July 1st.
+We will keep you posted on developments from Ellis County.

 Texas legislators have agreed on a budget for 2013-2015 that would instruct the Texas Department of Criminal Justice to close down two for-profit prisons.
 The budget doesn't name which prisons will be shut and gives the TDCJ the final say.
 However, it does eliminate $97 million from the agency's budget -- the amount that would be saved by closing the Dawson State Jail and Mineral Wells Pre-Parole Transfer Facility, both of which are run by Corrections Corporation of America.